 I’m pretty sure japraks bring a lot of memories to all of my Albanian readers and will make curious the others.

 I’m sharing with you my family recipe of japrak with just a small change.
 I added a little bit of ground cumin and powdered garlic for flavour.
-Japraks seem difficult to prepare, but believe me they aren’t.
+Japraks seem difficult to prepare, but believe me, they aren’t.
 They just require time and patience, but the result is so rewarding.
-They’re perfect with some yogurt or Albanian cold yogurt soup, for which I will have a dedicated post soon.
+They’re perfect with some yoghurt or Albanian cold yoghurt soup, for which I will have a dedicated post soon.

 - Around 30-40 vine leaves

 - 500 g spring onions